 Amongst finance bloggers there is a fair amount of debate about whether credit cards should be part of your financial arsenal.
 On one hand, when used irresponsibly they are the gateway to reckless spending and high interest debt.
 On the other hand, if you pay off your balance in full each month, you get rewarded with cash back rebates or other rewards.
+What easier way to get extra cash to put in your Betterment portfolio or Motif investing account?

 As explained in my post Thank You For Irresponsible Credit Card Usage, card issuers are able to provide rewards because it is more than made up for by the interest being charged on outstanding balances.
 It’s only free rewards if you have the use your credit card right.